EleoXDA/portfolio_simple/README.md

 - [Contact](#contact)

 ## About
-This portfolio website project is designed to showcase my work as a [your profession].
+This portfolio website project is designed to showcase my work as a Web Developer.
 It provides an interactive platform for visitors to learn about my skills, projects, and experiences.
 The website is built using HTML, CSS, and JavaScript, and it incorporates responsive design principles to ensure optimal viewing across devices.

 <p align="center">
     <img src="https://github.com/EleoXDA/portfolio/assets/27622683/3cf999d9-fd07-425a-a566-6f40298b2aae">